0x251e/0x251e.github.io/all_collections/_posts/2025-11-09-windows-callback-function-conundrum.markdown

 LRESULT CALLBACK WindowProc(HWND hWnd,UINT message,WPARAM wParam,LPARAM lParam);
 ```

 The keyword of CALLBACK defines how functions is called internally by Windows.
-Referring to the [Old New Thing](https://devblogs.microsoft.com/oldnewthing/20040108-00/?p=41163)by Raymond Chen, the CALLBACK is actually a macro that expands to `__stdcall`, which specifies the calling convention used by Win32 API.
+Referring to the [Old New Thing](https://devblogs.microsoft.com/oldnewthing/20040108-00/?p=41163) by Raymond Chen, the CALLBACK is actually a macro that expands to `__stdcall`, which specifies the calling convention used by Win32 API.

 Here is a simple C code which showcase the utilization of **WindowProc()** to execute a GUI application with text.